OliPavo/AmexAssessment/README.md

 ## Installation

-Use any Java IDE to open the Both the 'eureka-service-registry' project and 'Orders-Service' project.
+Use any Java IDE to open both the 'eureka-service-registry' project and 'Orders-Service' project.

 Make sure to right click each of the projects from within your IDE and select 'Maven > Update Project' in order to properly install dependencies.